MathKeyboardEngine/MathKeyboardEngine/README.md

 <i>A con:</i>

 - this library will never be able to handle setting the cursor with the touch of a finger on a typeset formula.
-(But it DOES support up/down/left/right navigation and has a selection mode via arrow keys!).
+(But it DOES support up/down/left/right navigation and has a selection mode via arrow keys.)

 <i>More pros:</i>